ralexander87/dotfiles/README.md

 ## 🎨 Colors

-PyWal-generated colors based on wallpaper are cached in the `.cache/wal/` folder.
+PyWal-generated colors based on the wallpaper are cached in the `.cache/wal/` folder.
 You can make any template in `.config/wal/templates`.
-Replace the places with `{color0}` in the range `0-15`, and the template will be generated and found in `.cache/wal/` that you can source.
+Replace the places with `{color0}` in the range `0-15`; the template will be generated and found in `.cache/wal/` that you can source.

 ## How To Use